Top reasons to spend the holidays at Fairmont Kea Lani, Maui

-With three swimming pools, two whirlpools, a 140-foot water slide and a soft white sandy beach fronting the brilliant blue waters of the Pacific Ocean, you’ll want to get wet here.
+With three swimming pools, three whirlpools, a 140-foot water slide and a soft white sandy beach fronting the brilliant blue waters of the Pacific Ocean, you’ll want to get wet here.
 Get stand-up paddleboard or kayak help from Wailea Scuba, Surf & Paddles on site or get snorkel gear and boogie boards from the beach pavilion, then enjoy complimentary beach umbrellas, reef-safe sunscreen and after-sun cream.
 The resort keiki (kids), activity and adults-only tranquility pools become the ultimate comfort zone with a reserved cabana experience: chilled beverages and fresh fruit treats from poolside attendants included.

 Be Well, Be Fit

 Whether you crave a quiet meditation & yoga or a round at the award-winning Wailea Golf Club, enjoy daily movement during your stay.